Chełmsko Śląskie: History

-The settlement was first mentioned in 1207 and was granted town rights as late as 1289, when it was part of medieval Poland.
-The town later became part of Bohemia within the Holy Roman Empire.
-The town was ruled by the Krzeszów/Grüssau Abbey.
+Local traditions associate the town with a fortified site (gród) supposedly established in 1207 by Duke Henry I the Bearded, but this mention is considered legendary.
+The verifiable history begins in the late 13th century.
+The founding of the planned settlement is traditionally attributed to the Moravian nobleman Egidius von Aupa (Idzi z Ołpy/Aupy), mainly because he was active as a coloniser in the neighbouring Bohemian border region (especially around Trutnov/Aupa).
+The place was named after its “beautiful mountain location”, with the first documented appearance of the German name in 1289 as Shonenberch (or similar variants like Schönenberg) in a charter from King Wenceslaus II of Bohemia.
+By the late 13th century, the settlement appears in sources as an oppidum.
+In 1289, King Wenceslaus II transferred the settlement (along with surrounding villages) to Duke Bolko I the Strict of Świdnica and Jawor and authorised him to grant it town rights.
+In 1343, the Cistercian monastery of Krzeszów/Grüssau acquired the town and shaped its further economic and ecclesiastical development.
+Schönberg developed into a small craft and agricultural town with a regular layout and fortifications.

 After the Reformation, the residents became Protestant.
-Despite oppression by the Abbey and Recatholication policies in Austrian-ruled Silesia, the residents sticked to their Protestant faith.
+Despite oppression by the Abbey and Recatholication policies in Austrian-ruled Silesia, the residents stuck to their Protestant faith.
 Despite order by Rudolf II to respect Protestants, the Abbey assigned a Catholic priest to the town in 1619.
 In the 18th century, the town was annexed by Prussia and from 1871 it formed part of unified Germany.
+It was one of the locations of the Silesian weavers' uprising of 1793, brutally crushed by Prussian troops.

 During World War II the German Nazi government established and operated a branch of the Gross-Rosen concentration camp in the town.
 During the war, the historical fabric of the village suffered virtually no damage.

 For a time, the village was called Szymrych, and Polish resettlers from the Soviet-annexed former eastern territories and the Carpathians arrived.
 Under the imposed Communist regime, there was a negative attitude towards the legacy of the previous population for ideological reasons.
 Several buildings were destroyed.
 The Protestant church was used as a storehouse and the four hotels of the town disappeared.
 Over the years, attitude of the new citizens to the village past evolved from hostility over adaption and acclimatisation to adaption.